 This mainboard has all the features you need to develop a powerful multimedia workstation with built-in communications.
-The board is micro-ATX sized and it can be installed in an ATX.
+The board is baby-AT sized and has power connectors for ATX and AT power supply units.

 Key Features

 The key features of this mainboard include: